 Date cause for action raised

 Name, status and contact details of Notifier

 Name, Set/Year If relevant and contact details of student/s concerned

 Brief outline of cause for action

 Checklist Record created in secure folder Date:

 Date student/s notified Date:

+I

 Clarification meetings

 Date of meeting with Notifier

 Date of meeting/s with student/s

-Details of Cause for Action
+Details of Cause for Action established

-established v. /v.

 Does the Notifier wish to remain anonymous?
 Yes/No

 If yes, is there the potential of sufficient evidence to justify further action?
 Yes/No

 Does the concern have the Yes/No

-potential to cause harm to the

-student, to others or involve behaviour likely to bring the College into disrepute?
+potential to cause harm to the student, to others or involve behaviour likely to bring the College into disrepute?
 If yes, proceed to Formal Fitness to Study stage

 Date of initial decision by VP

 Initial decision No further action

 Informal resolution

 Formal Resolution

 Formal Investigation

-Rationale for decision Include whether a concern has been for action on others, the likelihood of Standard of Proof, etc.
+Rationale for decision n admitted, the impact of the cause

+for action on others, the likelihood of sufficient evidence to meet the

+Standard of Proof, etc.

+- 1

 Informal resolution Informal Warning Yes/No

 Details of actions to be taken

 Other (give details)

+Formal resolution Formal warning Yes/No

-Formal resolution Details of actions to be taken Formal warning Yes/No
+Details of actions to be taken

-Support Plan for Improvement Date of review Yes/No
+Support Plan for Improvement Yes/No

+Date of review

 Other (give details)

-Name of person overseeing Support Plan for Improvement
+Name of person overseeing Supp ort Plan for Improvement

+.
+5-11 -

 Formal Investigation

 Name of Investigating Officer

 appointed

 Date investigation implemented

+Bate investigation implemented